wordofwarning/wordofwarning.org/socialexperiment/nov2025/index.md

 <hr>
 **Matt Rogerson** · *Dromos/Autos*

-An audio-visual live art performance that interrogates and represents the artists' autistic lived and embodied experience.
-It utilises EEG-facilitated neurofeedback to establish an affective feedback loop, whereby the performer — using their brainwaves — simultaneously alters and is affected by a sensorially provocative real-time audio-visual system.
+An audio-visual live art performance that interrogates and represents the artists' autistic lived and embodied experience.<br>It utilises EEG-facilitated neurofeedback to establish an affective feedback loop, whereby the performer — using their brainwaves — simultaneously alters and is affected by a sensorially provocative real-time audio-visual system.

 This project is the outcome of a Masters by Research degree that has been supported financially and conceptually by De Montfort University, Leicester.